About Us | SUBLIMA Jewelry

 Artful and Sustainable Jewelry

 Our wearable pieces of art will last a lifetime.
 The jewelry is handmade in New York — I carve wax to create the prototypes, essentially making little wax sculptures, then mold and cast them into metal using recycled brass and recycled sterling silver.
 Learn about the climate impact of using recycled vs. mined metals.

 The pieces are 100% of the metals used (they're not plated, because plating wears away over time).
 Then they’re polished and assembled by hand.
 Each piece comes with a complimentary polishing cloth, which can be used to keep the jewelry shiny.

 Read more about our recycled, quality metals and jewelry care.
 I use these materials and offer free shipping because I believe iconic jewelry should be sustainable and accessible.
 If the aesthetic draws you in, I still want you feeling good about everything else.

 Just as important as creating striking and sustainable jewelry that will last a lifetime is our closely-held value of giving back to support important causes.

-In June 2020, we donated all proceeds to the Equal Justice Initiative, a non-profit dedicated to criminal justice reform, racial justice and public education.
-In April 2020, we donated all proceeds to Feeding America's COVID-19 Response Fund, to help support food banks serving the most vulnerable communities across the country.
+Also in 2020, we donated all proceeds in June to the Equal Justice Initiative, a non-profit dedicated to criminal justice reform, racial justice and public education, and all proceeds in April to Feeding America's COVID-19 Response Fund, to help support food banks serving the most vulnerable communities across the country.